-On CleverJourney’s Best Luggage Brands, Briggs & Riley gained 92 out of 100 points, which is currently the best result.
-The second place is taken by Chester and the third one by Travelpro.
+On CleverJourney’s Best Luggage Brands, Briggs & Riley gained 81 out of 100 points, which is currently the best result.
+Travelpro and Tumi shared the 3rd/4th place with 75 points, and Samsonite ranked 6th with 71 pints

-Down below, you can see how we came up with 92 points.
-Based on our research, we rated them in six different categories.
+Down below, you can see how we came up with 81 points.
+Based on our research, we rated them in 8 different categories.
+The “Reviews”, “Airline Compatibility”, “Weight”, and “Price” categories are purely based on data, where we compared almost 400 suitcases from 31 different luggage brands.
+The other ones are based on our own research and opinion.
 We’ll go into more detail on each further down into the review.

 The Good

 - Durable.
-Out of all the luggage brands we’ve looked at, Briggs & Riley and Travelpro make the most durable suitcases.
-With Briggs & Riley, you can count on your suitcase lasting at least 10-20 years.
-Most of their softside suitcases are made from high-quality nylon, while the hardside ones are usually made from layers of pure polycarbonate.
+Out of all the luggage brands we’ve looked at, Briggs & Riley (and Tumi) make the most durable suitcases.
+With Briggs & Riley, you can count on your suitcase lasting at least 10-20 years, even when used frequently.
+Most of their softside suitcases are made from high-quality ballistic nylon, while the hardside ones are usually made from layers of pure polycarbonate.

-- A lifetime warranty.
+- An unlimited lifetime warranty.
 Briggs & Riley offers the best luggage warranty out there.
-It’s pretty simple, really – they’ll cover any physical defects for a lifetime with no hidden rocks in the policy.
-Most other lifetime warranties cover only manufacturing defects.
-So, you’ll always get a replacement, no questions asked.
+It’s pretty simple – they’ll cover any physical defects for a lifetime, regardless of the cause, and with no hidden rocks in the policy.
+For context, lifetime warranties from other brands usually cover only manufacturing defects.

 - Great Value.
 Despite its high prices, Briggs & Riley actually isn’t overpriced.
 They offer the most value at this price point because of their “no-matter-what” lifetime warranty.
 When you think about it, $400-$700 for a suitcase that will last a few decades is actually a pretty good deal.